Teknologihuset/teknologihuset.github.io/README.md

-# teknologihuset
+# Teknologihuset Web

-New webpages for Teknologihuset
+This repo will host updated webpages for Teknologihuset.